Ukraine refugee count tops 1 million; Russians besiege ports | Law-Order

 Felgenhauer said with the Russian economy already suffering, there could be a "serious internal political crisis" if Russian President Vladimir Putin does not find a way to end the war quickly.

 "There's no real money to run to fight this war,'' he said, adding that if Putin and the military ''are unable to wrap up this campaign very swiftly and victoriously, they're in a pickle."
-With fighting continuing on multiple fronts across Ukraine, Britain's Defense Ministry said Mariupol, a large city on the Azov Sea, was encircled by Russian forces, while the status of another vital port, Kherson, a Black Sea shipbuilding city of 280,000, remained unclear.
+Several parts of the country were under pressure.

 "Our view is that Kherson is very much a contested city,'' the official said, speaking on condition of anonymity.